Disclaimer: This post may contain affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 A common guideline is one litter box per cat plus one extra.

-Two cats should ideally have three litter boxes placed in different locations.
+Two cats should ideally have three boxes in different locations.

 Do large cats need deeper litter boxes?